 This of course varies depending on which mental health services career you choose.

-Mental Health Services Careers
+Career Opportunities for Mental Health Services Majors

 Mental and Social Health Services graduates work in a variety of locations from hospitals and medical clinics to social service offices.
 Depending on your specialization, you may work with adults, children and families with different types of mental and social disorders or issues.
 Graduates can find jobs in a multitude of locations, or can open their own practice and have their own patients.